jarbus/jarbus.github.io/content/blog/from-REINFORCE-to-r1-an-abridged-genealogy.md

 A_t = r + \gamma V(o_{t+1}) - V(o_t)
 $$

 where $V(o_i)$ is the value estimate of the state computed by our critic at time $i$.

-The advantage function tells us how much better the action was than the average action taken in that state, which allows us to reinforce actions based on how much they improve our expected reward.
+The advantage function tells us how much better our action was compared to the expected action for that state, which allows us to reinforce actions based on how much they improve our expected reward.
 Conversely, this also discourages actions based on how much they decrease our expected reward.
 This is unlike prior methods, which might only positively (or negatively) reinforce actions based on the absolute reward they receive, not the relative reward.
 Without the advantage function, given an environment which only produces positive rewards, we might only reinforce good actions, without ever penalizing bad ones.

 Now, the policy gradient is (roughly) computed as: